Port of Lázaro Cárdenas: Description

 Lázaro Cárdenas is home to a deep-water seaport that handles container, dry bulk, and liquid cargo.
 The port currently has one container terminal, which handled 1.24 million TEU in 2012, and has a total capacity of 2.2 million TEU annually.
 APMT has plans to build an additional container terminal that would bring the port's capacity to 3.4 million TEU in 2015 and 6.5 million TEU in 2020.
-Cargo moves to and from the port by road and rail equally, with rail service provided exclusively by Kansas City Southern de México.
+Cargo moves to and from the port by road and rail equally, with rail service provided exclusively by Canadian Pacific Kansas City.
 The port is expected to become a major container facility due to congestion at the U.S. ports of Los Angeles and Long Beach and its relative proximity to major cities such as Chicago, Kansas City, and Houston.
 In preparation for the port's increased capacity, railway and highway infrastructure running north–south through the center of Mexico has been upgraded in recent years to handle the anticipated increase in volume of goods bound for the United States using this transportation corridor.
 If a proposed government-backed Pacific port is built at Punta Colonet, Baja California, goods flowing to U.S. states like Arizona and Nevada could bypass the congested Los Angeles region with closer access to those markets, providing increased competition with Lázaro Cárdenas.

 Lázaro Cárdenas is the terminus of the Salamanca-Lazaro Cardenas gas pipeline.